p-cottrell/issue-tracker/README.md

 ## Database Documentation

-For more details on the database design and how to extend it, refer to the [Full API Documentation](https://github.com/p-cottrell/issue-tracker/blob/main/db/README.md).
+For more details on the database design and how to extend it, refer to the [Full Database Documentation](https://github.com/p-cottrell/issue-tracker/blob/main/db/README.md).

 ## API Documentation